 The first map is called Die Maschine, but interestingly, it’s clearly a revisited version of the very first zombies map, Nacht Der Untoten.
-We see the bunker several times in the trailer, destroyed and covered in bright graffiti.
-It appears that players will spawn in the bright daylight outside of the bunker, fighting around a crash site in the woods before entering the bunker and exploring some underground levels.
+Players spawn in the bright daylight outside of the bunker, fighting around a crash site in the woods before entering the bunker and exploring some underground levels.

-The really interesting part of Die Maschine, is that in the trailer and in official screens, it looks like the map will change from daytime, to a dark, alternate reality that must represent the Dark Aether dimension.
+The really interesting part of Die Maschine is that the map will change from daytime, to a dark, alternate reality that must represent the Dark Aether dimension.
 There are floating neon jellyfish, plumes of luminous dust, and half-tracks suspended in the sky.

 Cold War Zombies characters